 Merrill, George E., was born August 1897 in New Hampshire, son of Arthur B. & Martilla “Myrtie” E. (Gile) Merrill.
 His father died before 1903 when Fred Gilman Severance, son of Leonard & Cynthia A. (Harvey) Severance m 11 March 1903 in Manchester NH to the widow, Myrtie E. Merrill, dau of Wesley & Viola (Foss) Gile.
 By 1910 George E. Merrill is living in Hooksett NH with his mother, stepfather and half-siblings, that would include: (Severance) Charles L., John W., Ellen S., Nancy B., William W., and Dean R. In the 1930’s Mrs. Myrtie Severance would appear on the Gold Star Mother’s list of Manchester NH, recognizing her son George E. Merrill.
 “Severance, Mrs. Fred, RFD #1, Box 48 Manchester mother –Merrill, George E. Cpl.
 Co.
 H, 128th Inf.”
 He is credited on all other records I’ve seen to South Hooksett NH (which is ‘almost’ Manchester).

 Shedd, Daniel Kimball was born 25 Dec 1897 in Manchester NH, son of Charles Fogg & Lilla Augusta “Lillie” (Kimball) Shedd.
 His father was a woodworker from New Boston NH.
 He grew up in Manchester, NH and in 1900 the family was living at 156 West Street [near Williams].
 He had many siblings including Eva M., Charles F., Edward R., William E., Gertrude R., and Otis R., Philip F., Mary E., Frances E., and Madison F. He was single.
+He served in the 103rd U.S. Army Regiment, Company B. He was killed in action on 20 July 1918 by machine gun bullets.
+His final papers show his home address as Wellington Road, Manchester NH.
 I cannot find a burial location, and he does not appear in the European military lists, nor in Arlington National.
 Very possibly his body was returned to the United States, to cemetery unknown to me at this time.

 Smith, Archibald Lavender, was born 1 February 1889 in Hillsborough (town), Hillsborough Co., NH, son of John B. & Emma E. (Lavender) Smith.
 His father was one-time governor of New Hampshire.
 At the time of his death, newspapers gave notice that he was of 278 Myrtle Street in Manchester, New Hampshire.
 His will was probated in Hillsborough, NH.
 [Read his extensive biography here].
 In the Oct 9, 1918 issue of the Boston Post newspaper was the following article: “Sergeant Archibald L. Smith, older son of the late Ex-Governor John . and Mrs. Emma E. (Lavender) Smith, of Boston and Hillsborough, N.H., died in a hospital at Tours, France, Sept 21, 1918.
 He was born in Hillsborough, Feb 1, 1889 and graduated at Harvard College in 1911.
 He enlisted in the Quartermaster’s Department in the summer of 1917 and was in the 301st Company, Motor Supply Train 401, having been in France continuously since December last.He was married Nov 1, 1916 to Miss Madeleine Fellows of Manchester, who survives him, with an infant son, John Butler Smith.His mother with homes in Boston and Hillsboro and his brother, Norma B. Smith, also survive him.”